reginaldnash/reginaldnash/README.md

 - 👋 Hi, I’m @reginaldnash
 - 👀 I’m interested in networking with Bloockchain Dovelopment.
-- 🌱 I’m currently learning Python & HTML.
+- 🌱 I’m currently learning Solidity and Ethers.js.
 - 💞️ I’m looking to collaborate on Blockchain dovelopers & members of the cryto currency space.
-- 📫 How to reach me
+- 📫 How to reach me - reginaldnash27@gmail.com

 <!---
 reginaldnash/reginaldnash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.